 The ICE Scoring Model is an agile prioritization tool, assessing projects, ideas, and features via three-set measurements: Impact, Confidence, and Ease.
 Unlike weighted scoring systems, the ICE method uses only these parameters and gives each a relative score from 1-10 (1 being low, 10 being high).
 Simply multiply all three scores in the ICE formula, and you’ve got your ICE result.

 As you’d expect, the project, idea or feature with the highest ICE score should be prioritized first.
-ICE is a quick and easy way of deciding where to focus your energies, but it suffers a little from being highly subjective.

 Agile environments are fast-paced and during short development cycles decisions must be made quickly.
 Decision makers need to consider as much information as possible without overwhelming themselves.
 This is a delicate balance to maintain, but the ICE Scoring Model does a fair job of giving teams a snapshot of the most valuable activities.

 Impact refers to the potential for a project to support the main business objective.
-For example, if your focus is on getting more people to use your app, anything that could encourage a boost in sign-ups would have a high Impact score.
+For example, if your focus is on getting more people to use your app, anything that could encourage a boost in sign-ups would have a high impact score.

 Confidence tempers the Impact score a little by making you consider how confident you are that this impact would be realized.